 Does Surfshark Keep Logs?
 No

 Surfshark collects and stores your email, encrypted password, and basic billing information to create your account.
-If you're uncomfortable providing this info, you can create a separate email for Surfshark and use an anonymous payment method like cryptocurrency to subscribe without identifying yourself.
+If you're uncomfortable providing this info, you can use a burner email and cryptocurrency to subscribe without identifying yourself.

 Was Surfshark Audited?
 Yes